mr-nudo/matrix-multiplier/README.md

 ```php artisan migrate```
 * To Run tests, cd to the project folder and run
 ```vendor/bin/phpunit```
-* Also, don' forget to update your `phpunit.xml` file with your test DB name, else, your working DB would be cleared after each test.
+* Also, don't forget to update your `phpunit.xml` file with your test DB name, else, your working DB would be cleared after each test.

 ## Deployment ⛵️

 Deployed on heroku [here](https://matrix-multiplier.herokuapp.com/) *(albeit all api routes are still showing a 404 😭 - currently working on fixing that)*

-## Assumptions
+## Assumptions 🤔

 *1. No views - This is a strictly API based system*